10 Safe Foods for Sensitive Stomachs

 With this easy remedy, you’ll see almost instantaneous relief.

-Seawater is good as a medicinal treatment.
-It’s rich in minerals and trace minerals.
+Next, seawater is good as a medicinal treatment for sensitive stomachs.
+After all, it’s rich in minerals and trace minerals.
 These regulate your intestinal function if you drink them correctly.

 - 1/4 cup of sea water